Deckhouse Platform in a private environment

 └ ⛵ ~ Bootstrap: Clear cache (0.00 seconds)

-Use a Docker image to install the Deckhouse Platform.
+Use a Docker image to install the Deckhouse Kubernetes Platform.
 It is necessary to transfer configuration files to the container as well as SSH keys for accessing the master node (further, it is assumed that the SSH key ~/.ssh/id_rsa is used).

 Log in on the personal computer to the container image registry you specified in the previous step.